wharrison2/subliminal_learning_alignment_training/README.md

-# Subliminal learning through deliberative alignment
+# Subliminal learning during alignment training

 Does emergent misalignment transmit subliminally from teacher to student when the teacher's *surface output is explicitly aligned* — i.e. when the semantic content of